dalum/Sylvia.jl/docs/src/symbols.md

 Number
 ```

-## Converting tag
+## Converting tags

-To convert a symbol to one with a different tag, the `@! ... :: T` can
+To convert a symbol to one with a different tag, the `@! ... :: T`
-be used:
+pattern is generally used:

 ```julia
 julia> @! a::Float64